James Balfour, 1st Baron Balfour of Glenawley: Marriage and issue

 After the wedding, 'which was done on both sides with more haste than good speed', Balfour reneged on the marriage settlement on the grounds that another man 'had abused his wife both before his marriage with her and after'.
 Under duress, Anne confessed to her infidelities and a lengthy and very public lawsuit ensued that threatened to bankrupt her father, Lord Blayney (something that Balfour had fully intended).
-The causes that induced her to accuse herself in a matter of unchastity, to her own and her parent's dishonour' puzzled the king, who then instructed the two peers to settle the 'unnatural' dispute without bringing further shame to all concerned.
+The causes that induced her to accuse herself in a matter of unchastity, to her own and her parents' dishonour' puzzled the king, who then instructed the two peers to settle the 'unnatural' dispute without bringing further shame to all concerned.